Joyce Ho

 How do you see queerness in your space and life?

 Queerness has always been a part of my life, it was just a matter of how much I was paying attention to it… or trying not to pay attention to it.
-Then you tell someone, and they are like, that sounds more than platonic… and then you realize you've been fighting yourself in your head, along with other voices telling you what is not acceptable.
+One day, you realize that you might’ve been fighting yourself in your head, along with other voices telling you what is not acceptable.
+Growing up religious kept my world pretty small; my adolescence and young adulthood has largely involved questioning and exploring a new sociocultural world and identity.
+I realized I saw myself — and my inherent queerness — more clearly the more I did so.

 What is it like to grow up in Ann Arbor, Michigan?